haddocking/haddocking.github.io/education/Others/powerfit-webserver/index.md

   residues and their spatial neighbors.
 </a>
 <a class="prompt prompt-question">
   Are there any clashes between the ribosome and RsgA chains?
-Show the selection as spheres to visualize this better
+Show the selection as spheres to visualize this better.
 </a>